dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 ## HTML tag validation rules

-For most cases, you may want to prohibit using certain html tags in markdown, so we built a built-in html tag rule for you.
+In most cases, there is a need to limit the use of specific HTML tags in Markdown files.
+This is helpful in ensuring that the content is consistent and follows a documentation standard that is applicable to your project or organization.

-To define a HTML tag rule, simply create a `md.style` with following content:
+To define a new HTML tag rule, create a `md.style` file with content similar to the snippet below:

 ```json
 {